 Securing smart home appliances, for example, will probably be solved by enforcing security at the gateway level.
 Having some sort of security appliance that’s able to shield your home network from outside attacks could be the next big thing.

-Whatever the future may bring in terms of abusing the IoT, one fact remains clear: If we are to continue on this path, we need to protect ourselves from the potential consequences.Liviu Arsene is a senior e-threat analyst for Bitdefender, with a strong background in security and technology.
-Reporting on global trends and developments in computer security, he writes about malware outbreaks and security incidents while coordinating with technical and ...
+Whatever the future may bring in terms of abusing the IoT, one fact remains clear: If we are to continue on this path, we need to protect ourselves from the potential consequences.Liviu Arsene is a Global Cybersecurity Researcher for Bitdefender, with a strong background in security and technology.
+Researching global trends and developments in cybersecurity, he focuses on advanced persistent threats and security incidents while assessing their impact ...
 View Full Bio